 Definitions

+Athlete: for the purposes of these Rules and Regulations, any person who participates in Para swimming at the international level (as defined by World Para Swimming) or national level (as defined by each National Federation) and any additional person who participates in sport at a lower level if designated by the person's National Federation.

+AOE: Automatic Officiating Equipment.

+Backstroke: the stroke/discipline described in Rule 11.3 of these Rules and Regulations.

+Breaststroke: the stroke/discipline described in Rule 11.4 of these Rules and Regulations.

+Butterfly: the stroke/discipline described in Rule 11.5 of these Rules and Regulations.

+Chief Medical Officer: the medical doctor appointed by the LOC for a World Para Swimming Championships and/or World Para Swimming Sanctioned Competition who is responsible for implementing the scope of medical services at that Competition.

-Classification: grouping athletes into Sport Classes (as defined in the IPC Athlete Classification Code) according to how much their impairment affects fundamental activities in each specific sport or discipline.
+Classification: grouping Athletes into Sport Classes (as defined in the IPC Athlete Classification Code) according to how much their impairment affects fundamental activities in each specific sport or discipline.
 This is also referred to as “Athlete Classification”.

-Classification Panel: A group of Classifiers, appointed by World Para Swimming, to determine Sport Class and Sport Class Status in accordance with these Classification Rules.
+Classification Panel: a group of Classifiers, appointed by World Para Swimming, to determine Sport Class and Sport Class Status in accordance with the World Para Swimming Classification Rules and Regulations.

-Codes of Exception: The Codes of Exceptions are assigned to the athlete by the classifiers and are only to guide the technical Officials.
-The technical officials shall officiate by the sport technical Rules and Regulations and not by the Codes of Exceptions.
+Classifier: as defined in the World Para Swimming Classification Rules and Regulations.

+Codes of Exception: technical exceptions that may be allocated to some Athletes in accordance with the provisions of the World Para Swimming Classification Rules and Regulations, due to nature of their impairment(s).

-Competition: a series of individual events conducted together under one ruling body.
+Competition: a series of individual Events conducted together under one ruling body, for example the 2023 Para Swimming World Championships.

-Competition Medical Director: the person appointed by the LOC for an IPC Competition and/or a World Para Swimming Sanctioned Competition who is responsible to implement the World Para Swimming ‘Scope of Event Medical Services’.

 Competition Rules: the World Para Swimming Competition Rules set out in Part C of these Rules.

+Event: a single event that takes place at a Competition, for example the Men’s 100m Freestyle S5 event.

-FINA: the Federation International de Natation.
+FINA: the Federation International de Natation referred to from 2022 onwards as World Aquatics.

 FINA Rules: the Federation International de Natation Competition Rules.

-First Appearance: The first time an Athlete competes in an Event the distance of which must be at least 100m during a Competition in a particular Sport Class, except for Sport Classes SB1-3 where the distance may be 50m.
+First Appearance: the first time an Athlete competes in an Event, the distance of which must be at least 100m during a Competition in a particular Sport Class, except for Sport Classes SB1-3 where the distance may be 50m.

+Freestyle: the stroke/discipline described in Rule 11.2 of these Rules and Regulations.

+Impairment: a Physical, Vision or Intellectual Impairment, each as defined in the World Para Swimming Classification Rules and Regulations.

-International Federation: a sport federation recognised by the IPC as the sole world-wide representative of a sport for athletes with an impairment that has been granted the status as a Para sport by the IPC.
-The IPC and IOSD act as an International Federation for certain Para sports.
+International Federation: a sport federation recognised by the IPC as the sole world-wide representative of a sport for Athletes with an Impairment that has been granted the status as a Para sport by the IPC.
+The IPC and IOSDs act as an International Federation for certain Para sports.

-Impairment: A Physical, Vision or Intellectual Impairment.

 IOC: the International Olympic Committee.

+IOSD: International Organisation of Sport for the Disabled, an independent organisation recognised by the IPC as the sole worldwide representative for a specific impairment group to the IPC.

 IPC: the International Paralympic Committee.

-IPC Competitions: World Para Swimming Championships and World Para Swimming Regional Championships.

-IPC Games: the Paralympic Games and the Parapan American Games.
+IPC Games: the Paralympic Games and IPC Regional Games.

-IOSD: International Organisation of Sport for the Disabled, an independent organisation recognised by the IPC as the sole worldwide representative for a specific impairment group to the IPC.

-LOC: Local Organising Committee – an organisation appointed by World Para Swimming to organise an IPC Competition or World Para Swimming Sanctioned Competition.
+LOC: Local Organising Committee, an organisation appointed by World Para Swimming to organise a World Para Swimming Championships or World Para Swimming Sanctioned Competition.

-LOC Chief Medical Doctor: the medical doctor appointed by the LOC for an IPC Competition and/or World Para Swimming Sanctioned Competition.

-Long Course: a competition that is run in a fifty (50) meter swimming pool
+Long Course: a Competition that is run in a fifty (50) metre swimming pool.